natemccurdy/puppet-purge_node/README.md

 ## Requirements

-This module is compatible with Puppet Enterprise and Bolt.
+This module is compatible with Bolt/Puppet and Puppet Enterprise.

+> This task is *not* currently compatible with Puppetserver 6+ or PE 2019+

+* To [run tasks with Bolt](https://puppet.com/docs/bolt/0.x/running_tasks_and_plans_with_bolt.html), Bolt 0.5 or later must be installed on the machine from which you are running task commands.
+The master receiving the task must have SSH enabled.
 * To [run tasks with Puppet Enterprise](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html), PE 2017.3 or later must be used.
-* To [run tasks with Puppet Bolt](https://puppet.com/docs/bolt/0.x/running_tasks_and_plans_with_bolt.html), Bolt 0.5 or later must be installed on the machine from which you are running task commands.
-The master receiving the task must have SSH enabled.

 ## Tasks